projectcalico/calico/docs/GettingStarted.md

     docker run -e CALICO_IP=fd80:24e2:f998:72d6::1:2 --name workload-G -tid phusion/baseimage:0.9.16 ./calicoctl profile PROF_F_G member add workload-G
     docker exec workload-G ping6 -c 4 fd80:24e2:f998:72d6::1:1

-# Troubleshooting

-## `sudo docker run` and environment variables.

-If you use `sudo` for commands like `docker run`, remember that your environment variables will not be transferred to the `sudo` environment.
-You can set environment variables for `sudo` commands like this.

-    sudo DOCKER_HOST=localhost:2377 docker run -td -e CALICO_IP=192.168.100.1 busybox

-## etcd.EtcdException: No more machines in the cluster

-If you see this exception, it means `calicoctl` can't communicate with your etcd cluster.
-Ensure etcd is up and listening on `localhost:4001`

-## Basic checks
-Running `ip route` shows what routes have been programmed.
-Routes from other hosts should show that they are programmed by bird.

-If you have rebooted your hosts, then some configuration can get lost.
-It's best to run a `sudo ./calicoctl reset` and start again.

-If your hosts reboot themselves with a message from `locksmithd` your cached CoreOS image is out of date.
-Use `vagrant box update` to pull the new version.
-I recommend doing a `vagrant destroy; vagrant up` to start from a clean slate afterwards.

-If you hit issues, please raise tickets.
-Diags can be collected with the `sudo ./calicoctl diags` command.

 [calico-coreos-vagrant]: https://github.com/Metaswitch/calico-coreos-vagrant-example